Exove/developer-test/README.md

 +---------------------+----------------------------------+
 ```

 ### 2C.
+Search for errors in the HTML

-Search for mistakes task
+Search for at least 10 accessibility, validity and style errors in [this HTML](material/code.html) and fix them to the HTML.
+Return the whole fixed HTML.

 ## Section 3

 ### 3A.
-Write code that gets data from a product API (URL) and saves it into an SQL database locally.
+Write code that gets data from a product API ([URL](material/products.json)) and saves it into an SQL database locally.
 For extra points note the following:
 - Figure a way to save the hierarchical data (see product variations and categories for example)
 - Figure a way to handle schemaless data (variations)
 - Take into account that the database schema should support translations although the API doesn’t, use ISO 639-1 as language keys